AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 2- Check your user **xp260-0XX@education.cloud.sap**.
 There will be two representations in the cockpit, one as **platform user** and one as **business user**.

-3- Check the role collections assigned to the platform user representation:
+3- Check **Role Collections** for the Business User
-  - Select the user.
-  - In the right frame, check if the role collection **'Subaccount Administrator'** is assigned.
-  - Check the role collections assigned to the **business user** representation:
+  - Locate and click on the business user representation in the user management interface.
-  - Select the user.
-In the right frame, check if the following role collections are assigned:
+  - Open the Role Collection Details in the right frame.
+  - Confirm the Following Role Collections Are Assigned :
       - **Business_Application_Studio_Administrator**
       - **Business_Application_Studio_Developer**
       - **Business_Application_Studio_Extension_Deployer**